Updated 11 January 2021

 Full and part time employees

-The employees actual salary before tax, as of 28 February should be used to calculate the 80%.
+For employees on your payroll on or before the 19 March 2020, the pay to use for the job retention scheme calculation is the employee's actual salary before tax, as of 28 February should be used to calculate the 80%.
 Fees, commission and bonuses should not be included.

 Employees whose pay varies

-If the employee has been employed for a full twelve months prior to the claim, you can claim the higher of either:
+If the employee has been employed for a full twelve months prior to the claim, then for those on your payroll on or before the 19 March 2020, you can claim the higher of either:

 - The same months earnings from the previous year